grafana/synthetic-monitoring-app/CONTRIBUTING.md

 ### Running the entire stack locally

 - See the instructions for [setting up the api](https://github.com/grafana/synthetic-monitoring-api/blob/main/DEVELOPMENT.md)
-- Change the `apiHost` variable in your plugin provisioning yaml file to point at your locally running API
+- Change the `apiHost` variable in your plugin provisioning yaml file to point at your locally running API.
+To allow docker to reach your local API URL, you need to provision the Synthetic Monitoring app with `apiHost: http://host.docker.internal:4030`.
 - You will need to run a private probe on your machine
 - NOTE: This will still push data to Cloud